floriandeboissieu/simplestac/README.md

 - write an ItemCollection to a series of local files, see `write_assets`

-# Getting started
+# Install

-## Recommendations

-Install the package in a virtual environment.
+We recommend installing the package in a virtual environment.
 See [miniforge](https://github.com/conda-forge/miniforge) for conda/mamba, or [venv](https://docs.python.org/3/library/venv.html) for virtualenv.

-## Install
 Create a conda env:
 ```shell
 mamba env create -n simplestac --file https://forgemia.inra.fr/umr-tetis/stac/simplestac/-/raw/main/environment.yml